About the project

 An opportunity exists to transform an area within the site, known as the Herbert Street Precinct, to create a vibrant new health precinct ensuring world class health, education and wellness facilities are available to serve the community now and into the future.

-Property & Development NSW (PDNSW), a division of the Department of Planning, Industry and Environment, (DPIE), in partnership with NSW Health and the NSW Department of Education, is developing a concept plan for the redevelopment of the Herbert Street Precinct.
+Property & Development NSW (PDNSW), a division of the Department of Planning and Environment, (DPE), in partnership with NSW Health and the NSW Department of Education, is developing a concept plan for the redevelopment of the Herbert Street Precinct.
 The area occupies 2.27 ha within the southern campus of RNSH, fronting Herbert Street and bound by Reserve Road.

 The plan proposes the development of a new health precinct that provides affordable key worker housing, short stay accommodation, office space and educational facilities.
 Additionally, the plan proposes to restore heritage structures and create extensive open space and access to and through the site.